ManishPoduval/NeighbourhoodMap/Project/README.md

 	- Foursquare venues API

 # STEPS TO RUN
-	- clone the github repo at https://github.com/ManishPoduval/NeighbourhoodMap.git OR unzip the file provided.
+	- clone the github repo at https://github.com/ManishPoduval/NeighbourhoodMap.git.
 	- go to the projects directory if you've cloned the repo
 	- open the index.html file in any of the browers